Best over-ear headphones 2023: wired and wireless over-ears for every budget

 Are over-ear headphones noise cancelling?

-As over-ear headphones clamp around your ears, they are generally the best type of headphones for 'noise isolation', which is a physical thing; a term used to describe headphones that block out external sounds – and reduce the amount of sound leaking into your ears – achieved purely through build quality and design.
+As over-ear headphones clamp around your ears, they are generally the best type of headphones for 'noise isolation', which is a physical thing.
+The term is used to describe headphones that block out external sounds – and reduce the amount of sound leaking into your ears – achieved purely through build quality and design.
 So yes, many over-ears will block out some external sound when worn.

-Most wireless Bluetooth over-ears have ANC these days, though it's far less common to have it on wired over-ears.
+Most wireless Bluetooth over-ear headphones have ANC these days, though it is far less common to have it on wired over-ears.

 Becky Roberts